 Hang a Boston fern from your ceiling to optimize a small living room and make it cozy at the same time.

-6. Play With Color
+6. Play With Different Colored Plants

 A mix of plants with contrasting colors provides a bright and bold look for your living room.
 Color comes from plants’ flowers, foliage, bark, and even your planters.
 If you think of your plants as integral to your decor, it can be fun to mix and match them with your living room furniture, art, and carpets.
 However, while it may be tempting to try to match the plant’s color with your furniture, variety often works best.